treehouses/treehouses.github.io/pages/blog/20190930-reviewprs.md

 As a system's engineer you may need to work with the [treehouses cli](https://github.com/treehouses/cli) (command line interface).

-Here are step by step instructions on how to review Pull Resquests for the Treehouses CLI repository.
+Here are step by step instructions on how to review Pull Resquests (PR) for the Treehouses/CLI repository.

 ## Step 1: Check the pull request title and description

 Make sure the issue number that the pull request is fixing is in the pull request title.
 An example is shown below.

 ![](images/20190930-prtitle.png)

-_**SPECIAL NOTE:**_ **If you are in the treehouses repository:**
-    Make sure the githack preview link is listed in the description.
-This link is how you will check that the changes are rendered correctly on the preview.
-The correct format is `https://raw.githack.com/{YourGitHubUsername}/{YourGitHubUsername}.github.io/{YourBranchName}/#!index.md` and viewing the pages that have been changed.

 ## Step 2: Verify that there is a branch for the pull request